 The Tilford Diversity Studies certificate is an 18-credit hour program designed for undergraduate students whose academic interests and/or career goals could benefit from a focused but interdisciplinary exploration of diversity-related issues.
 Students who complete the Tilford Diversity Studies certificate: acquire an appreciation for the world’s diversity and an understanding of the roots of privilege and oppression; learn to comprehend themselves and others beyond stereotypes; successfully interact with others in professional and personal settings; and be prepared to assume leadership roles in promoting diversity and inclusion.
 Students should complete one course (offered by any department) in each of the following three areas:

 - Race or ethnicity studies;

 - Gender or women’s studies; and

-Students in the program will design a plan of study with the Tilford coordinator, who will be responsible for approving all courses students take for the certificate.
-During their final semester in the program, students will submit a portfolio of work completed in certificate courses.
-The contents of the portfolio will vary depending on the coursework taken toward the certificate and will be determined by the student in consultation with the Tilford coordinator.
+Students in the program design a plan of study with the Tilford Certificate coordinator, who is responsible for approving all courses students take for the certificate.
+During their final semester in the program, students submit a portfolio of work completed in certificate courses.
+The contents of the portfolio vary depending on the coursework taken toward the certificate and are determined by the student in consultation with the coordinator.

-Students interested in pursuing the Tilford Diversity Studies certificate can get more information from the Tilford Diversity Studies Certificate webpage, or contact Dr. Jean Griffith, Tilford coordinator, at (316) 978-6276 or email@example.com.
+Students interested in pursuing the Tilford Diversity Studies certificate can get more information from the Tilford Diversity Studies Certificate webpage (http://wichita.edu/tilfordcertificate), or contact Dr. Jean Griffith, department of English, at 316-978-6276 or email@example.com.